Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 NGINX is another popular web server that operates on an event-driven model wherein thousands of requests are processed within a single thread, delivering more with minimal resources.
 It uses PHP to serve static resources and serves static content two times faster than Apache.
 Dynamic content is served via external processes.
 When it comes to interpreting requests, Apache passes the file system location while NGINX passes the URI.
 This feature extends NGINX capability as a load balancer, HTTP cache and a proxy server.

 While it supports Unix-based OS, Windows compatibility is limited.
-You can not make additional configurations.
+You cannot make additional configurations.
 Smaller codebase offers better security.
 Dynamic modules are not supported.
 Along with mailing lists and IRC, Forum is available too.

 NGINX has an edge over Apache as it serves as a web server as well as a proxy server.
 The event-driven approach that processes thousands of requests in a single thread offers greater performance, speed and cost-effectiveness.